Offer Offer

 Report tab multiple options

 Step 6.
-The tool presents the filtering menu where the options you chose previously are pre-selected.
-You can toggle the Workload and Category options and find the exact AD user data you wish to see.
+The tool presents the filtering menu, where the options you chose previously are pre-selected.
+You can toggle the User Workload and Login Category options and find the exact AD user data you wish to see.

 User